 I live in Orange County, California with my husband Vic Leipzig (shown here with our shy twin granddaughters when they were much younger).
 He has a BA in Political Science from Stanford University, and a PhD in biology from Wesleyan University in Connecticut, where we met.
-He is now partly retired, but still teaches birding to senior citizens at Saddleback College.
-He is currently president of Sea and Sage Audubon, and is on the state board of Audubon California.
-We both do what we can with our time on Earth to save the planet, its habitats, and the wildlife that depends upon those habitats.
+He is now retired from teaching biology to undergrads, but still teaches birding to senior citizens at Saddleback College.
+He was president of Sea and Sage Audubon, and is on the state board of Audubon California.
+We both do what we can with our time on Earth to save this planet, its habitats, and the wildlife that depends upon those habitats.

 updated 1 Nov 2019